davidzhu918/CS7643-final-project/README.md

 Entire mask-rcnn folder in root directory can be ignored for results.
 It was largely using a tutorial in order to understand the implementation initially.

+## Evaluation of DETR

+Relevant code can be found in the following directories:

+  ./DETR_panoptic_eval.ipynb